AdobeDocs/experience-platform.en/help/query-service/use-cases/merchandising-variables.md

 ### Conversion variable syntax {#conversion-variable-syntax}

-Another type of merchandising variable that is found in Adobe Analytics is conversion syntax.
-With product syntax, the value is collected at the same time as the product, but this requires the data to be present on the same page.
-There are scenarios where the data occurs on a page prior to the conversion or event of interest related to the product.
-For example, consider the use case for the product-finding method.
+Another type of merchandising variable that is found in Adobe Analytics is conversion variable syntax.
+Conversion variable syntax is used when the eVar value is not available to be set in the products variable.
+This scenario typically means that your page has no context of the merchandising channel or finding method.
+In these cases, you should set the merchandising variable before the user arrives at the product page, and the value persists until the binding event occurs.

+For example, the product-finding scenario below illustrates how the required data can be present on a page before the conversion or event related to the product occurs.

-1. A user performs and internal search for "winter hat" which sets the Conversion Syntax enabled Merchandising eVar6 to "internal search:winter hat"
+1. A user performs an internal search for "winter hat" which sets the conversion syntax enabled merchandising eVar6 to "internal search:winter hat".
 2. The user clicks on "waffle beanie" and lands on the product detail page.
   a.
 Landing here fires off a `Product View` event for the "waffle beanie" for $12.99.
   b.
 Since `Product View` is configured as a binding event, the product "waffle beanie" is now bound to the eVar6 value of "internal search:winter hat".
-Anytime the "waffle beanie" product is collected it will be associated to "internal search:winter hat" until either (1) the expiration setting is reached or (2) a new eVar6 value is set and the binding event occurs with that product again.
+Anytime the "waffle beanie" product is collected it is associated with "internal search:winter hat" until either the eVar expiration setting is reached, or, a new eVar6 value is set and the binding event occurs with that product again.
 3. The user adds the product to their cart, firing the `Cart Add` event.
-4. The user performs another internal search for "summer shirt" which sets the Conversion Syntax enabled Merchandising eVar6 to "internal search:summer shirt"
+4. The user performs another internal search for "summer shirt" which sets the conversion syntax enabled merchandising eVar6 to "internal search:summer shirt".
-5. The user click on "sporty t-shirt" and lands on the product detail page.
+5. The user selects "sporty t-shirt" and lands on the product detail page.
   a.
 Landing here fires off a `Product View` event for "sporty t-shirt for $19.99.
   b.
-The `Product View` event is still our binding event so now the product "sporty t-shirt" is now bound to the eVar6 value of "internal search:summer shirt" and the prior product "waffle beanie" is still bound to an eVar6 value of "internal search:waffle beanie".
+As the `Product View` event is the binding event, the product "sporty t-shirt" is now bound to the eVar6 value of "internal search:summer shirt".
+The prior product "waffle beanie" is still bound to an eVar6 value of "internal search:waffle beanie".
 6. The user adds the product to their cart, firing the `Cart Add` event.
 7. The user checks out with both products.

-In reporting, the orders, revenue, product views, and cart adds will be reportable against eVar6 and will align to the activity of the bound product.
+In reporting, the orders, revenue, product views, and cart adds are reportable against eVar6 and align to the activity of the bound product.

 | eVar6 (product-finding method) | revenue | orders | product views | cart adds |
 | ------------------------------ | ------- | ------ | ------------- | ----- |
 | internal search:summer shirt | 19.99 | 1 | 1 | 1 |
 | internal search:winter hat | 12.99 | 1 | 1 | 1 |

-To learn more about using the conversion syntax, please read the Adobe Analytics documentation on [implementing eVars using conversion syntax](https://experienceleague.adobe.com/docs/analytics/implementation/vars/page-vars/evar-merchandising.html#implement-using-conversion-variable-syntax).
+To learn more about using the conversion variable syntax, please read the Adobe Analytics documentation on [implementing eVars using conversion variable syntax](https://experienceleague.adobe.com/docs/analytics/implementation/vars/page-vars/evar-merchandising.html#implement-using-conversion-variable-syntax).

-Here are the XDM fields to produce the conversion syntax in your [!DNL Analytics] dataset:
+Displayed below are the XDM fields to produce the conversion variable syntax in your [!DNL Analytics] dataset:

 #### eVars